 Skip to main content

-If you live in New Zealand and your overseas employer does not have an obligation to register as an employer in New Zealand, you have an obligation to register as an IR56 taxpayer.
+If you live in New Zealand and your overseas employer does not need to register as an employer in New Zealand, you need to register as an IR56 taxpayer.

-You will not need to register as an IR56 taxpayer if your employer registers as an employer with Inland Revenue or arranges for another person to undertake employment-related tax obligations for you.
+You will not need to register as an IR56 taxpayer if your employer registers as an employer with us or arranges for someone else to manage your employment-related tax.

 From 1 April 2023, if you are a New Zealand-based employee of an overseas employer and received non-cash benefits (also known as a fringe benefit), you will have to include these benefits as gross income in your Employment Information – IR348 (EI) return.
 You will also need to include any employer superannuation contributions.